pleabargain/LiteOTP/README.md

 # LiteOTP
-LiteOTP is a Simpe OTP API Client, powered By BlackHoleSecurity.
+LiteOTP is a Simple One Time Password (OTP) API Client, powered By BlackHoleSecurity.

   - Simple to use
-  - Easy to development
+  - Easy to develop
   - Support PHP5

 ### New Features!